isomerpages/moe-zhangdepri/_about-zps/Principal's Message.md

 environment.
-I am committed to building on this legacy, deepening our sense of belonging, and continuing to create a school where every child is valued for his/her unique ability, interest, passion, and is supported and empowered to achieve his/her personal excellence.
-Please refer to “Mrs Rita Dass’ Message” to be inspired by her farewell note to ZPS Family.</p>
+I am committed to building on this legacy, deepening our sense of belonging, and continuing to create a school where every child is valued for his/her unique ability, interest, passion, and is supported and empowered to achieve his/her personal excellence.</p>
 <p><strong>What defines the education at Zhangde Primary School?</strong>
 </p>
 <p>The Zhangde Education provides our students with a variety of learning